 - A. Faculty Qualifications.
-Faculty members may be assigned only to teach credit courses for which they are qualified by reason of academic preparation and/or experience, as defined by the College, using guidelines provided by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) and/or other accrediting agencies, where applicable. - B. Faculty Assignment.
+Faculty members may be assigned only to teach credit courses for which they are qualified by reason of academic preparation and/or experience, as defined by the College, using guidelines provided by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and/or other accrediting agencies, where applicable. - B. Faculty Assignment.
 Seniority is the priority that occurs because of length of service to the College on a continuous, full-time College-wide basis.
 Seniority of faculty members is determined based on the date they began continuous full-time employment as members of the faculty.
 From February 9, 2000, forward, time spent outside the bargaining unit shall not be counted toward seniority.
 Approved leaves, with or without pay, do not adversely affect seniority.
 Conflicts of seniority among faculty members with the same total years of full-time service will be resolved by month, then date of birth.
 Further conflicts will be determined by a flip of a coin in Human Resources.
-The official College faculty seniority list will be posted by Human Resources on the College's intranet web page, and will be updated within thirty (30) days whenever a new full-time faculty member is employed or one terminates.
+The official College faculty seniority list will be updated within thirty (30) days whenever a new full-time faculty member is employed or one terminates.